ajitgoture/demo-class/README.md

 # demo-class
-Demo classes for git and github
+Demo classes for git and github.